(Last updated on September 13, 2020)

 Below are some, but not all, of the principal differences between the traditional CLT and the remote-proctored version.

-- Score release: Test scores will be released by Wednesday, September 2, instead of the traditional same-day release.
+- Score release: Test scores for the September 26 text will be released by Wednesday, October 7, instead of the traditional same-day release.

-- No restroom break: There won't be any breaks during the exam, apart an optional one-minute stretch break in between sections.
+- No restroom break: There will not be any breaks during the exam, apart an optional one-minute stretch break in between sections.
 Once students have begun testing, they are not permitted to leave their testing room until they submit their test.

 - No watches: Students may not wear or use watches of any kind during testing.